1) Which courses can I take?

 The eLC has a memorandum of understanding with the Washoe County School District that facilitates the transfer of credits from the eLC to Middle and High Schools.
 You will need to bring a form (obtainable at the eLC office) to your school and have your principal and school councilor sign off on it, thereby giving their permission for you to take an eLC course.

 The eLC only offers blended courses that are accredited by the Washoe County School District and the NC2A (if need be) and, furthermore, meet a standard of quality set by the eLC in terms of its ability to engage students with evidence based teaching methods.

 All eLC blended courses are self paced, so they last only as long as it takes the student to satisfactorily master the course content.
 Often times the student’s schedule or deadlines imposed by their school will dictate the timeframe they have to complete their course.

 6) How do the labs work?

 Most of our blended learning courses integrate some sort of lab work into their curriculum so that students can participate in hands-on activities.
-For chemistry, botany, biology, earth science and physical science courses, labs take place in the Annex.
+For chemistry, botany, biology, earth science and physical science courses, labs take place in the Lab Area.
 These labs are open to all students (no matter their age) enrolled in the blended learning course.
 Don’t worry, lab fees are included in the overall course fee